 Silicone is also heat-resistant and is safe to clean using the microwave, dishwasher, or sterilizer.

-TAKE NOTE: there’s been some limited research that suggests that silicone can leach substances when exposed to extreme heat, so be careful!
+TAKE NOTE: There’s been some limited research that suggests that silicone can leach substances when exposed to extreme heat, so be careful!

 Silicone is also scratch-resistant, anti-microbial, and hygienic.
 You don’t have to worry about silicone nipples because they’re 100% safe for your baby.

-We also suggest that you use baby-safe dish soap to ensure that no harmful residue gets left behind that your little one could ingest later on.
+I also suggest that you use baby-safe dish soap to ensure that no harmful residue gets left behind that your little one could ingest later on.